NeurodataWithoutBorders/pynwb/docs/source/extensions_tutorial/3_spec_api.rst

 `here <https://schema-language.readthedocs.io/en/latest/specification_language_description.html#shape>`_. ``None`` is mapped to ``null``.
 Is no shape is provided, it is assumed that the dataset is only a single element.

+If the dataset is a single element (scalar) that represents meta-data, consider using an Attribute (see below) to store the data more efficiently instead.
+However, note that a Dataset can have Attributes, whereas an Attribute cannot have Attributes of its own.
 ``dims`` provides labels for each dimension of ``shape``.

 Using datasets to specify tables